 - Try to avoid chopping or cutting foods directly on the surface of the butcher block.
 While small scratches can add "character" to the wood, they can also harbor bacteria.
 Use a washable cutting board when cutting foods—especially meats—to protect the butcher block surface.

-- Do not use cooking oils like olive, corn, canola to reseal the butcher block.
+- Do not use cooking oils like olive, corn, or canola to reseal the butcher block.
 They can turn rancid and cause unpleasant odors.

 - Mold and mildew can be removed from butcher block surfaces by spraying a diluted solution of chlorine bleach and water.
 Mix one teaspoon of bleach in one quart of water.
 Spritz on the surface and let stand for five minutes.
 Be sure to wear protective gloves and wipe away the mildew with a paper towel.
 Rinse the area with hot water and dry thoroughly.
 Repeat as needed.